xuyuji9000/kubernetes-playground/README.md

-# Roadmap

-1. Get started with minikube
+# Workshop-1 Start a nginx container with minikube

-2. Prometheus on minikube

-3. Tracking coderbunker community websites

 # Commands